Inductive Prop are so wrong!

 Long time ago I wrote a PASE question regarding definitional irrelevance.
 An important pro of Prop

 in my opinion is that it is more convenient to be turned impredicative.
-Mathematicians want impredicativity for various reasons, which I will not explain in detail here.
+Mathematicians want impredicativity for various reasons, one thing being that it is natural to have a proposition being a quantification over types, which I think is true.

 Now I want to point out several reasons to avoid Prop